Life Insurance with a Heart Murmur.

 Aortic Valve Murmur or Aortic Valve Insufficiency Defined:

-Simply put, Aortic Valve Insufficiency or an Aortic Valve Murmur is a pre-existing medical condition that is caused when the aortic valve is unable to close properly allowing blood to “leak” and/or “flow” backwards.
-As a result, the heart is no longer able to pump efficiently and is forced to work harder than it normally should.
+Simply put, Aortic Valve Insufficiency or an Aortic Valve Murmur is a pre-existing medical condition that is caused when the aortic valve is unable to close properly, allowing blood to “leak” and/or “flow” backward.
+As a result, the heart cannot pump efficiently and is forced to work harder than it normally should.

-This disease can often go undiagnosed for a long time because until one really begins to develop symptoms of heart failure one isn’t likely to experience any symptoms of their “leaky” aortic valve.
+This disease can often go undiagnosed for a long time because until one begins to develop symptoms of heart failure, one isn’t likely to experience any symptoms of their “leaky” aortic valve.
 When symptoms do begin to arise, they will usually include:

 - Chest pain or angina,

 - Etc, etc…

 Many of these symptoms can be treated with medications and in some cases replacing the faulty valve may be possible.